Sami Gayle: Career

 Gayle began her acting career as Baby June in the off-Broadway production of Gypsy starring Patti LuPone.
 She reprised her role when the production transferred to Broadway a few months later.
-She later co-starred in the off-Broadway plays Oohrah! at the Atlantic Theatre Company and MCC Theatre's Family Week under the direction of Jonathan Demme.
+She later starred in the off-Broadway plays Oohrah! at the Atlantic Theatre Company and MCC Theatre's Family Week under the direction of Jonathan Demme.
 Gayle was featured in the 2007 Broadway production of Dr. Seuss' How the Grinch Stole Christmas!
 The Musical.

 In addition to her role on Blue Bloods, Gayle guest starred on USA's Royal Pains and had a recurring role on the CBS soap opera As the World Turns.
-She co-starred in Detachment, directed by Tony Kaye and released in 2012.
+She starred in Detachment, directed by Tony Kaye and released in 2012.
 She also appeared in Stolen (2012) and The Congress (2013).
 She co-starred in the 2014 film adaptation of Vampire Academy, as Mia Rinaldi.
 In 2018, Gayle starred in the original Netflix romantic comedy Candy Jar.

 After appearing as a regular character on Blue Bloods from seasons 2 through 10, Gayle made only one appearance in season 11 and another in the series finale.
 The absence was owed to Gayle graduating from Columbia University and being busy with other projects.

-In 2023, Gayle returned to theatre, originating the role of Adele the stepsister in the Broadway cast of Andrew Lloyd Webber’s Bad Cinderella.
+In 2023, Gayle returned to theatre, originating the role of Adele the stepsister in the Broadway cast of Andrew Lloyd Webber's Bad Cinderella.